US STOCKS-Fueled by tech, Wall Street rebounds at end of volatile week

 The Nasdaq Composite .IXIC climbed 1.55% to 12,920.15.

-The S&P 500 energy sector index .SPNYsurged to a year high as oil prices soared.
+In Friday's session, the S&P 500 energy sector index .SPNY surged 3.9% to over a one year high as oil prices soared.
 O/R

-Oracle Corp ORCL.Ojumped after Barclays upgraded the business software maker to "overweight" expecting improvement in the IT spending environment.
+Oracle Corp ORCL.O jumped more than 6% after Barclays upgraded the business software maker to "overweight" expecting improvement in the IT spending environment.

+Advancing issues outnumbered declining ones on the NYSE by a 2.86-to-1 ratio; on Nasdaq, a 2.12-to-1 ratio favored advancers.

+The S&P 500 posted 55 new 52-week highs and no new lows; the Nasdaq Composite recorded 225 new highs and 134 new lows.

 (Reporting by Shashank Nayar and Medha Singh in Bengaluru; Editing by Aurora Ellis)